(Disclosure: This stay was hosted but this post contains my honest review and opinions)

 After dinner, we headed out to the outdoor movie theater for a showing of – wouldn’t you know it – a Yogi Bear movie!
-While we waited for the movie to start, the kids played a game of Twister on the giant Twister board painted onto the concrete.
+While we waited for the movie to start, the kids played a game of Twister on the giant Twister board painted on the concrete.

 The next morning, we headed over to the jumping pillow, where we recited the Pledge of Allegiance (to both the American and Texas flags) with Yogi Bear, and got to take a few pictures.
-Then the kids got to let out some of their energy jumping on the huge bouncing pad.
+Then the kids got to let out some of their energy by jumping on the huge bouncing pad.